Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 return logits, projections

-Strategy 5: Feature Normalization / Preprocessing Approach
+Strategy 5: Feature Normalisation and Preprocessing

 import numpy as np